gonmf/kraken-bot/README.md

 bundle exec ruby kraken.rb
 ```

-If the `config.yml` file is edited, the configuration will updated without having to restart the program.
+If the `config.yml` file is edited, the configuration will update without having to restart the program.

 **Warnings**